 Major accidents can arise through the operation of facilities with chemical and biological hazard potentials and in the transportation of hazardous substances.
 The Major Accidents Ordinance (SR 814.012) obliges the owner of facilities to take all appropriate measures to reduce the risk of an accident.
-To these belong measures that reduce the hazard potential, prevent major accidents and limit their impacts.
-In accordance with the EPA the responsibility for the implementation of preventive safety measures lies with the owners of the facilities.
+This includes taking measures that reduce the hazard potential, preventing major accidents and limiting their impacts.
+In accordance with the EPA, the responsibility for the implementation of preventive safety measures lies with the owners of the facilities.

 Personal responsibility means that the necessary measures must be taken without their implementation being ordered by the authorities.
 Furthermore, the cantonal and federal authorities monitor the compliance by facilities with the requirements of the Major Accidents Ordinance through a control and assessment procedure.

-Finally, the variety of the facilities and the need to be prepared for rare events and consequences requires intensive inter-cantonal and international cooperation.
+Finally, the variety of the facilities and the need to be prepared for rare events and consequences require intensive inter-cantonal and international cooperation.

-Environmental aspects in transactions
+Environmental aspects in transactions and public procurement